Customer rating

 District Imst

-The district Imst lies in the federal state of Tyrol.
-The Oberinn Valley, Ötz Valley and Gurg Valley are some of the most popular holiday regions in this district, which is divided into 24 municipals.
-Both, in summer and winter, Imst has many outdoor activities to offer for all age groups.
-With the lift pass "Hoch-Imst", there are 9 km of piste open to explore.
-Those who need more extensive skiing terrain can venture into the neighbouring areas of the Ötztal, Pitztal Glacier and Zams.
-Besides skiing and snowboarding, there are further activities in and around Imst to enjoy.
-Climbers can even get some vertical sports done in winter.
-Many winter hiking trails provide for some magnificent views of the Tyrolean Alps.
-Romantic walks, sledge races or ice skating add to the perfect holiday feeling.
+The district of Imst is located in the Austrian province of Tyrol.
+The Upper Inn Valley, Ötz Valley and Gurgl Valley are some of the most popular holiday regions in the district of Imst, which is divided into 24 municipalities.
+Imst offers a wide range of outdoor activities for all age groups in both summer and winter.
+With the "Hoch-Imst" lift pass, you can explore a total of 9 kilometres of pistes.
+If you don't want to miss out on more skiing fun, you can quickly and easily reach the neighbouring areas of Ötztal, Pitztaler Glacier and Zams.
+In addition to board sports, there are various other activities waiting to be discovered in Imst.
+Climbing enthusiasts will find plenty to keep them busy even in winter in various locations throughout the district.
+Numerous hiking trails offer impressive views of the Tyrolean Alps.
+Romantic walks, toboggan races and ice skating add to the holiday feeling.

 Travel Tarrenz